-The Crown Estate Fund Investment Account's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, I have concluded that the Crown Estate Fund Investment Account's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

 Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Crown Estate Fund Investment Account's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.